Ram Singh Bundi

-HH Hatendra Shiromani Deo Sar Buland Rai Maharajadhiraj Maharao Raja Shri Sir Ram Singh of Bundi (May 1811 – 28 March 1889) was the 25th Hada Chauhan ruler of the Princely State of Bundi in the south-eastern region of Hadoti in Rajputana (now Rajasthan) and the first to rule within the imperial British Raj.
+HH Hatendra Shiromani Deo Sar Buland Rai Maharajadhiraj Maharao Raja Shri Sir Ram Singh of Bundi (1811 – 28 March 1889) was the 25th Hada Chauhan ruler of the Princely State of Bundi in the south-eastern region of Hadoti in Rajputana (now Rajasthan) and the first to rule within the imperial British Raj.

 He succeeded his father Maharao Bishan Singh and was succeeded by his eldest son Raja Raghubir Singh, reigning between 1821 and 1889.

 Reign

 Ram Singh was born in 1811 as the eldest son of Raja Bishen Singh.
 The following year Ram Singh had a brother, Gopal Singh in 1812.
 He was a disciple of Satguru Balak Singh.
 He succeeded his Father following after he died at the age of 48 on 14 May 1821 and was later installed on 5 August 1821 at the age of just 10.
 The Raja mostly experienced a rather peaceful and beloved reign during his nearly 70-year tenure (which was the longest reign in Rajasthani history) for much of his rule.
 During the Indian Rebellion of 1857, the Raja lacked much enthusiasm and interest in the conflict, providing lukewarm amounts of support, but was still considered very supportive of the British.
 He experienced the establishment of the British Raj in 1858.
 He was a notable friend of Raja Ram Singh II of Kota.
 Eventually he was granted a Sanad in 1862 at the age of 51 and became a well-respected figure within the British Raj.
 According to many contemporary sources, he was considered as a remarkable and popular ruler and was shown with the strict integrity he evinced in all his actions.
 He was granted the GCSI honour in 1877 after reigned for over 55 years.
 He died at the age of 77 on 28 March 1889 and was succeeded by his eldest son Raja Raghubir Singh after an extremely long and progressive rule.